-Any property manager can tell you how critical tenant screening is to successful property management.
-The wrong tenant in a property can create enormous losses that could take a landlord years to recover.
-A good property management company cannot afford to take on risky tenants, and neither can a landlord.
+Any Property Manager can tell you how critical tenant screening is to successful property management.
+The wrong tenants in a property can create enormous losses that could take a landlord years to recover.
+A good Property Management company cannot afford to take on risky tenants, and neither can a landlord.
 However, with proper diligence and knowing what signs to watch out for, the pendulum swings way over to the landlord’s side, making it possible for real estate to become a very successful investment.

 Below, then, is our comprehensive list of sixteen warning signs when screening tenant applicants.
 Each of the following carries different weight in the screening process.
 Be aware that while some can be automatic deal killers, others must be considered only in conjunction with the other red flags.

 1. Bad credit.
 By far and away, the single predictor of tenants who will pay their rent on time is their credit report and credit score.
 A bad credit score is a deal breaker in itself.
 Bad credit score?
 STOP.
 Don't rent to these people!
-In general we look for a minimum credit score of 620.
-A credit score of 620 is like getting a C- in school.
-It's a passing grade but not great, so it must be supported by the absence of any of the other items on this list.
+In general we look for a minimum credit score of 640.
+It's a passing score but it should also be supported by the absence of any of the other items on this list.

 2. Low income.
 You don't have to be a mathematician to understand that if tenants are not making enough in their monthly paycheck, they will not be able to pay the rent.
-In general, look for a minimum income that is at least 2.5 to 3 times the monthly rent.
+In general, look for a minimum income that is at least 2.5x to 3x the monthly rent.

 3. Criminal history.
 A criminal conviction can be a huge red flag.
 Get more information and evaluate carefully.

-4. More than 3 convictions in 5 years.
-If has applicants have more than 3 convictions for anything other than traffic violations, it is an indication that they cannot obey rules.
+4. Many convictions.
+If applicants have many convictions for anything other than traffic violations over a short period of time, it is a possible indication that they cannot obey rules.
 Do not look for them to obey your lease.
-This includes any disturbances, DUIs, driving without a license or insurance, or worse.
-Count all cases, including any that are “dismissed with conditions” or similar.
+This includes any disturbances, DUIs, driving without a license or insurance, or even worse.
 Do not count speeding tickets or expired tabs in this category.
-Open and/or pending cases should be counted as convictions until they have been completed in their entirety.
+Open and/or pending cases shouldn't be counted as convictions until they have been completed in their entirety.

 4. A prior eviction.
 Such applicants might as well be wearing a sign that says, “I don’t care about ripping you off.”
 These are people who defaulted on their lease but would not make good on it by moving out voluntarily.
 Evictions kill profits, and you can’t afford to take the risk.